 Polyelectrolyte multilayer core-shell particles in holographic optical tweezers

-1. 1Institut für Angewandte Physik, Institute of Applied Physics
+1. 1Institut für Angewandte Physik

 robertmeissner@uni-muenster.de